Muturi1999/wireframing/README.md

 - **Cross-Platform**: Works directly in the browser or via desktop app.
 - **Interactive Prototyping**: Allows linking between frames to simulate navigation.
 - **Version History**: Easily review and restore previous iterations.

+## Benefits of Wireframing in Software Development

+Wireframing offers several key benefits to developers and the overall software development lifecycle:

+### 1. **Guides Development Workflow**
+Wireframes serve as a visual contract between designers and developers.
+They provide a clear structure of what needs to be built, helping front-end developers plan layout, spacing, and component behavior more efficiently.

+- *Example*: A developer can use the wireframe to estimate how a responsive grid system should behave on different screen sizes.

+### 2. **Facilitates Clear Communication**
+Wireframes provide a common language between developers, designers, project managers, and stakeholders.
+This shared understanding reduces the risk of misinterpretation during handoff.

+-  *Example*: If a wireframe clearly labels navigation menus, developers can immediately plan routing logic without guessing user flows.

+### 3. **Enables Early Feedback**
+By reviewing wireframes early, developers can raise potential issues with functionality or layout constraints before writing code—saving time and rework later.

+-  *Example*: A developer might notice a missing field in a form layout and flag it before the UI is fully designed or implemented.

+### 4. **Improves Project Estimations**
+Wireframes help developers assess complexity and provide better time and effort estimates for implementation.

+-  *Example*: If a wireframe includes a complex user dashboard, the development team can break it down into components and plan sprints accordingly.

+In short, wireframes ensure that the design and development teams move forward with a shared vision, reducing friction and aligning efforts from concept to deployment.